Happy Birthday to us. We are 45 years young!

 Tracey-Dubas-Ward is a licensed, practical nurse offering foot care.

-The cost is $30 per person.
-The Foot Clinic will be held on the second Thursday of each month by APPOINTMENT ONLY.
-Contact Tracey at
+The cost is $30 per person by APPOINTMENT ONLY.
+Please contact Tracey at

 aging?
 If you said yes, you are a caregiver and might benefit from attending this workshop.
 COMPASS for the Caregiver is open to anyone aged 18 or older.